victronenergy/venus-html5-app/TOPICS.md

 ##### Which input is currently active

-Figure out which of the AC-inputs is what; so for example ACinput0 == Generator and ACinput1 == Shore. (based on the the settings above) and then look at this path:
+Figure out which of the AC-inputs is what; so for example ACinput0 == Generator and ACinput1 == Shore. (based on the settings above) and then look at this path:

 ```
 N/{portalId}/vebus/{vebusInstanceId}/Ac/ActiveIn/ActiveInput